 The CPSC must remove its requirement for the all-reflector system from its bicycle regulation, removing all of the requirements for that system and starting again from scientific and engineering principles that are supported by data.
 The CPSC must retract and correct its official finding that the all-reflector system "provides adequate visibility to motorists under lowlight conditions."
 The CPSC must issue a public statement that only a headlamp and a bright rear reflector can provide a reasonable degree of protection when cycling at night, although additional equipment is allowed.

-The CPSC may, indeed should, create a standard for the optical performance of bicycle headlamps.
-This standard should specify the minimum intensity of light required over a solid angle that covers a horizontal arc of about 70 degrees on each side of the center line and a vertical arc of about 10 degrees.
+The low limit should specify the minimum intensity of light required over a solid angle that covers a horizontal arc of about 70 degrees on each side of the center line and a vertical arc of about 10 degrees.
 The amount of light should be calculated as that required to be visible at the distance given in the typical traffic laws of the states, which is 500 feet.
-The regulation must say that the requirements of this standard address the risks of car-bike, bike-pedestrian, and bike-bike collisions when cycling at night, as is specified in the state traffic laws.
+The regulation must say that the requirements of this part of the standard address the risks of car-bike, bike-pedestrian, and bike-bike collisions when cycling at night, as is specified in the state traffic laws.

-There is no need to specify a particular ability to illuminate the cyclist's path, such as is in the requirements of several European nations.
-These have been unsatisfactory, producing ill-shaped beams that do not match the cyclist's needs.
+Given the range of brightnesses between the low and high limits, each cyclist will be able to choose the degree of brightness that he desires for the type of cycling that he intends to do.
 The required amount of illumination of the cyclist's path varies greatly with the actual current use.
 As we know, American urban areas are frequently so well lighted that cyclists can see their paths sufficiently well to travel as they desire.
 However, in other areas cyclists require much more illumination to be able to see where they are going.
 The required width of the beam also varies with use.
 Cycling on bikepaths generally requires a much wider beam than does cycling on the road, and off-road cycling requires a wider beam still.
 The required height of the beam also varies with speed.
-With these variations in requirement, it is impossible to produce a mandatory standard that would be satisfactory.
+With these variations in requirement, it is impossible to produce a single mandatory brightness standard that would be satisfactory.

 It is probably unnecessary to produce requirements for duration of lighting.
 At the present time, lights are available with durations of lighting varying from an hour or so to, theoretically, infinity for generators.
 Cyclists have not had a problem knowing the duration to be expected from any one light.
 It may be useful to require the manufacturer to state the duration to be expected from any particular set of batteries, a statement that many make at this time.